-But if you are the daughter, whose father was absent for all or most of your life- my words to you are few... look around and take inventory of the love and blessings in your life and then.....
+But if you are the daughter, whose father was absent (for all or most of your life) or a father that fell far short from "best dad of the year award"- my words to you are few... look around and take inventory of the love and blessings in your life and then.....

 For your sake and for his (even if you don’t believe he deserves it!)

-Then turn back and re-read the letter above- it was written just for you!
+Then turn back and re-read the letter above- because it was written to you too!